 The way we choose our priorities and goals has huge impact on our day-to-day work.
-With this in mind, we decided to set very simple and clear goals for our engineering team for last fall (Sep-Dec 2017).
-We wanted to achieve superior up-time of our cloud application, decrease number of known bugs and speed up software roadmap delivery.
+With this in mind, we decided to set very simple and clear goals for our engineering team.
+We wanted to achieve superior up-time of our cloud application, decrease number of known bugs and speed up software delivery.

 Finally, we achieved:

-- An up-time of 100% with 2,500 events weekly and frequent releasing every week
+- An up-time of 99.99% with frequent releasing every day

 - A decrease of 30% in the total number of known bugs and 50% in the average weekly number of new bugs